Using Mala Beads to Develop Mindfulness

 Final Tips on Using the Mala Beads

-- If you notice somebody using the mala beads, please give them some space
+If you notice somebody using their mala beads here at Hope, please give them some space.